 In this review, we describe the structural and mechanistic features of rare EGFR mutations in NSCLC and discuss the preclinical and clinical evidence for EGFRi response for individual rare EGFR mutations.

-We performed a retrospective analysis of 22 patients with epidermal growth factor receptor (EGFR) mutation-positive non-small cell lung cancer who exhibited 1st/2nd generation EGFR-tyrosine kinase inhibitors resistance.
+<i>Objective:</i> ASTRIS is a large real-world, open-label, multinational clinical study of osimertinib in patients with epidermal growth factor receptor (EGFR) T790M mutation-positive advanced non-small cell lung cancer (NSCLC) who have previously received a tyrosine kinase inhibitor (TKI).

 This was a phase III randomized trial in patients with advanced NSCLC harboring an <i>EGFR</i>-sensitizing mutation and a performance status of 0 to 2 who were planned to receive first-line palliative therapy.

 Two independent cohorts consisting of advanced EGFR-mutated NSCLC patients treated with first-line EGFR-TKIs, a derivation cohort that started treatment between August 2013 and July 2016 (cohort A, n = 44) and a validation cohort between August 2016 and December 2017 (cohort B, n = 22), were examined in this study.

 Olmutinib was approved in South Korea in May 2016 for the treatment of patients suffering from locally advanced or metastatic epidermal growth factor receptorT790M mutation-positive non-small cell lung cancer.